 Executive Leadership Team

-Geoff Marsh - College Principal
+Mr Craig Mansour - College Principal

 Anthony is an experienced educator with 25 years in the independent and public school sectors.
 He has been at the College since 2013, serving as Secondary School Head of English before advancing to the role of Deputy Principal Teaching, Learning and Innovation in 2018.
 Throughout his academic career, Anthony has taught a number of subjects from both the International Baccalaureate and Higher School Certificate (HSC) including: Ancient History, English A: Language and Literature, Standard English, Advanced English, English Extension 1, English Extension 2, History Extension, and Modern History.
 He has marked the HSC, as well as trained in Growth Coaching, Visible Learning, Cultures of Thinking, and is a member of the Australian Institute for Teaching and School Leadership.

-Christopher Ingold - Head of Secondary School
+Mr Christopher Ingold - Head of Senior School

 Christopher is a passionate and experienced educator with over ten years of experience in the independent school sector.
 Having studied a Bachelor of Education (Humanities) and a Bachelor of Arts at the University of Sydney, he began his teaching career at Arndell Anglican College.
 Christopher obtained a Master of Education (Leadership and Management) and a Master of Commerce (Strategy, Innovation and Entrepreneurship; Marketing; and Human Resource Management).